meelsaw/Final_assignment/README.md

 python3 src/client/main.py
 ````

 This command will launch the client application, allowing users to connect to the server and send messages securely.
-Users can create messages as dictionaries with options such as encryption, printing, and exporting to a file.
+Users can create messages as dictionaries with options such as encryption, decryption, printing, and exporting to a file.

 The message will be processed by the server based on the specified options.
 The server will handle encrypted content and print or export the messages accordingly.